mimikgit/cocoapod-MIMIKEdgeClientContentCache/README.md

 For Linux support or any other questions please [contact mimik support](https://developer.mimik.com/support/)

 ## Content Caching Example application on Test Flight
-A content caching example app showing the MIMIKEdgeClientContentCache library in action can be downloaded from this [Test Flight](https://testflight.apple.com/join/uLCPNxls) public link.
+A content caching example app showing the [MIMIKEdgeClientIdentity](https://github.com/mimikgit/cocoapod-MIMIKEdgeClientIdentity) library in action can be downloaded from this [Test Flight](https://testflight.apple.com/join/uLCPNxls) public link.
+You will need to open the link on an iOS device.

 You can find out more about the example application in [README-Example-App-Test-Flight](https://github.com/mimikgit/cocoapod-MIMIKEdgeClientContentCache/blob/main/README-Example-App-Test-Flight.md)